polyaxon/polyaxon/docs/templates/experimentation/experiments.md

 `resources` section defines the resources for the master node, i.e.  2 CPUs with a limit 4 CPUs, 0.5GB with a limit of 2GB.

-For the workers, we have two ways to define resources, the `default_worker_resources` and `worker_resources` that takes the index of the worker to define the resources for.
+For the workers, we have two ways to define resources, the `default_worker.resources` and `worker_resources` that takes the index of the worker to define the resources for.

-Here, we defined the default resources for our 4 workers in the `default_worker_resources`, and provided a specific resources by index for the third worker, because we don't want to run that worker with gpu.
+Here, we defined the default resources for our 4 workers in the `default_worker.resources`, and provided a specific resources by index for the third worker, because we don't want to run that worker with gpu.

 And finally we defined the resources requirement of our single ps node.
-We could have also used `default_ps_resources` instead.
+We could have also used `default_ps.resources` instead.

 Since we have multiple jobs, Polyaxon adds the cluster definition to the docker container you will be running under the name `POLYAXON_CLUSTER`.